 This recipe is very different than the eggplant parmesan you are used to.
 There is no breading or frying.
-This eggplant parmesan, is a low carb Italian inspired recipe you can feel good about eating as the eggplant is grilled for nice flavor and smokiness.
-Then, I layered the parm slices with a slice of tomato, fresh grated parmesan, fresh herbs, and chicken sausage crumbles (use whatever sausage type you like but I found it layers better by removing it from the casing).
+This eggplant parmesan is a low carb Italian inspired recipe you can feel good about eating as the eggplant is grilled for nice flavor and smokiness.
+Then, I layered the parm slices with a slice of tomato, freshly grated parmesan, fresh herbs, and chicken sausage crumbles (use whatever sausage type you like but I found it layers better by removing it from the casing).
 I finished the eggplant in the oven to help melt the parmesan and meld the flavors together.
 This eggplant stack is like a low carb hybrid of Eggplant parm and lasagna (think of the eggplant as the substitute for the lasagna noodle!).
-I served this on top of a bed or arugula drizzled in balsamic and olive oil and sprinkled with additional sausage crumbles.
+I served this on top of a bed of arugula drizzled in balsamic and olive oil and sprinkled with additional sausage crumbles.
 This made for a beautiful, 3-dimensional presentation that is light, yet filling and satisfies the craving for an Italian inspired meal.Print

 - 1 large eggplant, thinly sliced into rounds

 - 1 large tomato (you can substitute the tomato slices for tomato sauce, using the sauce will make it easier to layer, however you can’t beat a fresh heirloom tomato!)